rero/sonar.ch/content/post/acquisition-of-swiss-affiliated-research-records-first-evaluation.md

 ---
 title: "Acquisition of Swiss-affiliated research records: first evaluation from the field"
-date: 2020-10-13T12:00:00+02:00
+date: 2020-11-12T12:00:00+02:00
 draft: false
 tags: ["HEG Genève", "content tracking", "full-text recovering", "open access"]
 ---

 One of the tasks of the SONAR project is to assess the feasibility of a pipeline for automatically retrieving publications of researchers affiliated to Swiss publicly funded institutions, from third-party international databases.
 Almost 500,000 candidate bibliographic records were collected from CrossRef, MEDLINE, and PubMed Central, for building the first version of the SONAR dataset.

+See current result on <a href="http://candy.hesge.ch/SONAR/">candy.hesge.ch/SONAR/</a>.

+<!--more-->

+### Comparative analysis

 We then requested, in May 2020, the cooperation of Swiss Institutional Repository (IR) managers, in order to perform a comparative analysis between the SONAR dataset and their own records, and to provide qualitative feedback.

-<!--more-->

 The questions asked were the following: